 These are some commonly used Medicaid covered services Supports Coordination: Someone to help develop the Person-Centered Plan and IPOS and to link and coordinate services and supports.
 Respite Services: Intermittent, short-term staffing to provide a break to an unpaid caregiver.
 Community Living Supports (direct care workers/staff): Scheduled staff support to help individuals access and participate in their communities, work toward becoming more independent and assist them in being productive.
-Skill Building Services: Assistance to engage in meaningful activities such as recreation, work or volunteering. \\Supported/Integrated Employment Services: Provides job development as well as initial and nogoing supports at work to maintain employment in an integrated setting.
-[Employment outside of school hours-after school, evenings, weekends, School breaks, School
+Skill Building Services: Assistance to engage in meaningful activities such as recreation, work or volunteering.
+Supported/Integrated Employment Services: Provides job development as well as initial and ongoing supports at work to maintain employment in an integrated setting.
+(Employment outside of school hours-after school, everings, weekends, school break).
+Assistive Technology: Adaptations to vehicles, communication devices, items necessary to live independently.
+Environmental Medifications: Physical adaptations to the home to make it accessible and safe.